-Table 19 illustrates how internally the blocks are being protected for single plane operations (shaded area) when the lower and upper addresses are respectively set to 1 and 4.
+Table 19 illustrates how internally the blocks are being protected for single and multiplane operations (shaded area) when the lower and upper addresses are respectively set to 1 and 4.

-Table 23.
-Single Plane Block Protection Example
+Table 19.
+Single and Dual Plane Block Protection Example[32]